stanifrolov/fitbit_crawler/README.md

 # fitbit_crawler
-Fibit data crawler using the python fibit API implementation https://github.com/orcasgit/python-fitbit
+Fibit data crawler using the python fitbit API implementation https://github.com/orcasgit/python-fitbit

 ## How to use